-+43 1 53437 50759 Tel: Email: s.stegbauer@schoenherr.eu
+Tel: +43 1 53437 50759 Email: s.stegbauer@schoenherr.eu URL: www.schoenherr.eu

-URL: www.schoenherr.eu

 Stefanie Stegbauer is Counsel with Schoenherr in Vienna, where she focuses on Austrian and European competition law.
-Her main areas of practice are merger control and antitrust proceedings, both before Austrian competition authorities and the European Commission, as well as antitrust trainings and the implementation of antitrust compliance programmes.
-She advises national and international clients in a wide range of industries including, in particular, undertakings active in the energy and paper sectors.
+Her main areas of practice are merger control and antitrust proceedings, both before Austrian competition authorities and the European Commission, as well as antitrust trainings, the implementation of antitrust compliance programmes and internal investigations.
+She advises national and international clients in a wide range of industries, including in particular, undertakings active in the energy and paper sectors.
 She is the author of numerous articles on Austrian and European competition law.
-Recent headline cases include the representation of a German company before the European Court of Justice in the freight forwarding cartel case and of Rewe before the General Court with regard to the successful defence of the REWE-ADEG merger.